-3. Finally, most of our accommodation providers are small privately owned properties and specifications vary property to property and over time.
-In fact standards and attention to detail are very high but it is important that you ask us to confirm a feature that is important to you.
-This may be a simple question as to whether hair-dryers are available (they usually are) or an important point like the protection around a swimming pool for children.
+In fact, standards and attention to detail are very high but it is important that you ask us to confirm a feature that is particularly important to you.
+This may be a simple question – whether hair-dryers are available (they usually are!) – or an important point like the protection around a swimming pool for children.
 We have hundreds of properties on our database and whilst we know most of them personally it is impossible to keep completely abreast at a given point in time.
 We will however also be happy to check a particular point and on occasion will even get one of our ground team to make a special visit to confirm.

 Full Terms and Conditions

 - A non-refundable deposit will be required to secure all bookings.

 - Deposit payment must be received within the timeframe given, or the quote and any provisional booking will lapse.
 In the case where special terms apply or a late booking is being made, then the full payment may be required to confirm the booking.

 - A binding contract will come into existence between Fleewinter Ltd and the person making the booking on receipt of all payments referred to above within the quotation validity period.
 This contract will be governed by English law and any dispute which arises will be subject to the exclusive jurisdiction of the Courts of England and Wales.